decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

  (1) - Can support certification
 #### E.1.4	Provenance metadata relation with the ledger

-All DS disclose what data they are ready to expose in the data exchange ecosystem by publishing their DDA template(s).
+All DS disclose what data they are ready to expose in the data exchange ecosystem by publishing their DDA offer(s).
 Each DUS can decide if their signed DDA i.e. what personal data they are consuming should be published or not.

 No personal data shall be stored on the ledger.
 Even a hash value that may correlate with a data subject like a decentralised identifier is considered identifiable and is marked as sensitive.
 Personal data will be off-ledger.
 In order to make the DA verifiable or auditable in iExec confidential computing, a smart data agreement (SDA) is required.